(A resource guide for anyone whose children are detained at the Riverside Juvenile Hall)

 For questions regarding your child who is detained at the Riverside Juvenile Hall, you may contact the Duty Officer at (951) 358-4200 during normal business hours.

 The juvenile delinquents who are detained at the Riverside Juvenile Hall may send and receive mail from anyone.
 However, they may not receive any items through subscription.
-They will be provided with the necessities in order to correspond with anyone through mail.
+They will be provided with the necessities in order to correspond with anyone through the mail.
 All mail correspondence will be subject to inspection for security reasons.

 Anyone detained at the Riverside Juvenile Hall will be placed on mail review status if any of the mail: